Let's take a look at what you have.

 Sensors collect real-time data that can be sent to software to create tables or graphs.
 Data can be shared via Bluetooth® wireless connection or a cable connection.

-If the sensor has an attached cable, it’s likely a LabQuest Sensor.
+If the sensor has an attached cable with a white connector, it’s likely a LabQuest Sensor.

 LabQuest sensors have a fixed cable attached and need to connect to an interface in order to collect data.
 These wired sensors have been trusted by educators for over 20 years and are still in production today.